Highest Awards

 Advice from the Highest Awards Committee

-I’ve worked with a lot of adults who are starting the Highest Awards process with their girls.
+I’ve worked with a lot of adults over the years who are starting the Highest Awards process with their girls.
 My first piece of advice is always to really understand how to work with girls at their level.
 If you haven’t had the opportunity yet, I recommend that you take Partnering with Juniors or Partnering with Cadette, Senior, and Ambassador Girl Scouts, where you will gain insight on how girls think, how to guide them in girl planning, and when to step back so girls can develop leaderships skills.

 What are the Highest Awards?